gruber-sciencelab/MAPP/README.md

 # MAPP (Motif Activity on Pre-mRNA Processing)

 MAPP is a computational method which enables identification of binding motifs for RNA-binding proteins (RBPs) that shape pre-mRNA processing under specific conditions, including physiological and pathological cellular states.
-It uncovers the most plausible regulators of transcripts' poly(A) sites usage as well as differential cassette exon inclusion as inferred from RNA-Seq data.
+It uncovers the most plausible regulators of transcripts' poly(A) sites usage as well as differential cassette exon inclusion as inferred from RNA sequencing (RNA-Seq) data.

 ## Table of Contents